 elucidating.
 And the long illustration of how Greek democracy in action would

 look if it followed American districting and apportionment rules is simply

 immediacy.
 Prominent economic historian Robert Fogel has emphasized the roles

-of technology and religious activism in
+of technology and religious activism in America's movements for social

-The ambition, originality and insights of this book far outweigh its difficulties due to multiple voices and an "un-ironed out" presentation.
-Read it and find out what "political race" is, or at least what it was five years ago.
+out what "political race" is, or at least what it was five years ago.
 You won't regret it.